second-state/SOLL/doc/guides/DevGuide.md

 ### Deploy and execute Ewasm on DevChain.
 > **[DevChain](https://github.com/second-state/devchain/tree/devchain)**
-> The Second State DevChain features a powerful and easy-to-use virtual machine that can quickly get you started with smart contract and DApp development.
-Our devchain supports Ewasm by [hera](https://github.com/ewasm/hera) through EVMC interface.
+> The Second State DevChain features a powerful and easy-to-use virtual machine that can quickly get you started with the smart contract and DApp development.
+Our devchain supports Ewasm by [hera](https://github.com/ewasm/hera) through the EVMC interface.

 #### **Step 1.
 Generate Ewasm from solidity contract and Yul code**